30 August 2022

 Visit the spots at Kew as seen on TV

-Discover the botanical delights at our gardens as seen on the Channel 5 documentary series Kew Gardens: A Year in Bloom.
+Discover the botanical delights in our gardens as seen on series two of Kew Gardens: A Year in Bloom.

-The fascinating four-part documentary series Kew Gardens: A Year in Bloom showcases the beautiful landscapes, extraordinary plants and dedicated staff in our gardens at Kew and Wakehurst.
+The fascinating six-part documentary series Kew Gardens: A Year in Bloom showcases the beautiful landscapes, extraordinary plants and dedicated staff in our gardens at Kew and Wakehurst.

-Each of the hour-long episodes takes you behind the scenes of our world-leading horticulture and science, spanning the four seasons from winter to autumn.
+Each of the hour-long episodes takes you behind the scenes of our world-leading horticulture and science, spanning the four seasons from spring to winter.

 Now’s your chance to follow in the footsteps of the Channel 5 documentary and visit the spots as seen on TV.